Sunday, 28 January 2018

 Lt-Col Roger Cadogan-Rawlinson as an infantry officer in WW1 (Source: IWM)

-I am not sure when he got married but in a passenger manifest (Bombay to Plymouth) in 1932, he was travelling with his wife Moya McGreevey McDowell and a one-year-old child (Kenneth).
-He and Moya had two sons, Kenneth Roger Brook (1931-2008) and Christopher Robert (1936-).
+He married Moya McGreevy McDowell in 1929.
+A passenger manifest (Bombay to Plymouth) in 1932, records him travelling with his wife Moya and one-year-old child (Kenneth).
+He and Moya had two sons, Kenneth Roger Brook (1931-2008) and Christopher Robert (1936-2010).
 Cadogan-Rawlinson's address in 1931/32 is given as High Duddon, in Broughton-in-Furness (near Ulverston).
 There is a Duddon Hall complete with a gatehouse, which may have been his ancestral home.
-After this article was published this was confirmed by Catherine Smith, who found this article on Cadogan-Rawlinson whilst researching the artist George Romney (1734-1802).
+After this blog article was published this was confirmed by Catherine Smith, who found my blog on Cadogan-Rawlinson whilst researching the artist George Romney (1734-1802).
 She kindly wrote advising:

 "Roger was a direct descendant of the famous artist.
 His grandfather, William Sawrey Rawlinson, inherited Duddon Hall (formerly Duddon Grove) in 1860 from Rev. George Millers, a minor canon of Ely Cathedral.
 Rev. Millers was the nephew of George Romney and his wife Mary.
 The inheritance came with the proviso that William Rawlinson’s family bear the name Millers in addition to their own surname.
 Hence Roger’s mother was Alice Millers-Rawlinson.
 Duddon Hall is a Grade II listed building.
 The Hall fell into disrepair after the Second World War, but was restored in the 1980s, and is now divided into apartments."

 It was probably during or after WW2 that the family moved out of Duddon Hall and moved to a nearby house called High Duddon, a Victorian country house.
 In 1986 the house name was changed to Dower House.
 The house remains today, and the current owners have lived there for 25 years, and run a charming lake-land guest house from the property.
-They recalled the two sons visiting at various times when they were in the area.
+They recalled the two sons, Ken and Christopher, visiting at various times when they were in the area.

-I believe Roger Cadogan-Rawlinson married secondly to Mary Jane Easton, and they had one child Martin Lloyd Cadogan-Rawlinson, born in 1946.
-At this stage, I have no idea what happened to Moya, or when he married Mary Jane Easton, and whether it was before, or after the war.
+Roger Cadogan-Rawlinson married secondly to Mary Jane Easton, the daughter of the publican who ran the King's Arms at Broughton-in-Furness.
+They had one child Martyn Lloyd Cadogan-Rawlinson, born in 1946.
+At this stage, I have liitle information as to what happened to Moya, or when he married Mary Easton, but presumably the second marriage was in 1945 after his return to UK.

 In 1947, India became independent and there must have been a large number of former British Indian Army officers who were out of a job.
-These were officers who in many cases had spent their entire career with the Indian Army.
+These officers, like Cadogan-Rawlinson, had spent their entire career with the Indian Army.
 They spoke the languages of their men.
-Leave was infrequent, and many no doubt looked forward to retiring at the end of their military careers, to a peaceful home in the English countryside, but I suspect that as they strolled the quintessential village green, in the long shadows of a summer evening, that they sometimes dreamt of the flash of a sabre, of the heat and the dust of the North-West Frontier, and of battles fought, long, and arduous, and half a world away.
+Leave was infrequent, and many no doubt looked forward to retiring at the end of their military careers, to a peaceful home in the English countryside, but I suspect that as they strolled the quintessential village green, in the long shadows of those summer evenings, that they sometimes dreamt of the flash of a sabre, of the heat and the dust of the North-West Frontier, and of battles fought long and arduous and half a world away.

 Acknowledgements: